English Internship Program

 Who is eligible for an internship?

-Qualifying students must be majors in the Department of English.
+Qualifying students must be majors or minors in the Department of English, participants in the Certificate for Public, Technical and Workplace writing, or working towards the Writing minor.
 Students must be undergraduates with 90 completed credit hours and a 3.0 gpa or graduates with first semester completed and a 3.0 gpa.

 Don’t wait!
 Applications are due by first week of registration for upcoming semesters.
 Contact firstname.lastname@example.org for application and more.